MEINNASTIE/arch_STMPC/README.md

-cd ### file serving a gunicorn via nginx for authentication this environment has been specifically set up for arch linux to run on systemd as a service, the config is set based on distro
+### file serving a gunicorn via nginx for authentication
+this environment has been specifically set up for arch linux to run on systemd as a service, the config is set based on distro

 #### nginx example config